 The United Kingdom has a mean elevation of 162 m above sea level.
-Its lowest elevation is The Fens which is -4m below sea level.
-Its highest elevation is Ben Nevis which is 1,343m above tall.

 The islands have subtropical and tropical climates.
 The terrain is mostly made up of rugged hills and low mountains, which turn into plains in the east and southeast.

 United Kingdom has a population of 64,430,428 making it the 22nd largest in the world.
 The majority of the population lives within reasonable distance to London.

 English is the most commonly spoken language.
 The most commong ethnic group reported is white.
 The majority of the population identifies with Protestant Christianity, with a significant amount identifying as non-religious.

 English is the de facto official language of the United Kingdom.
 The English used in the United Kingdom is referred to as British English.
 This distinction is made because the language differs with other countries that use English like American English in both written and spoken form.
 The pronunciation also differs in other commonwealth states who use British English.
 There are 6 official minority languages in the UK, namely Welsh, Scots, Scottish Gaelic, Irish, Ulster Scots, and Cornish.
 British English, however, has in itself disparities amongst the four constituent countries of the UK, as well as within the countries themselves.Read more on The United Kingdom's Languages